This story has been updated. It was originally published on January 15, 2018.

 Start with your email client by downloading Outlook for iOS.
 In addition to email, it can handle your calendars and contacts, and works with both Microsoft and non-Microsoft (like, say, Apple) user accounts.
 To import any emails, calendars, or contacts into the app, enter your email address when the app prompts you.
 If you want to add more, tap the menu button in the top left, then the settings button (the cog icon), choose Add account, and then hit Add Email Account.

 Calls and messaging

 Skype for iOS can take care of all your video calling, voice calling, and messaging needs.
-However, Apple’s mobile platform won’t allow any app to take over SMS duties, so you’re stuck with its Messages app.
-Still, the newly-revamped Skype app has a clean look and a comprehensive set of features that includes group chats and group video calls.
+However, Apple’s mobile platform doesn’t allow any app to take over SMS duties, so you’re stuck with its Messages app.
+Still, the Skype app has a clean look and a comprehensive set of features that includes group chats and group video calls.
 Your only problem might be getting your friends to use it.